 The following outlines key operational requirements:

-- PSRs Parts 3 and 4: deal with minimum requirements for APIs and SPIs and cover aspects such as capital adequacy, safeguarding of client funds, audits and record-keeping.
+- PSRs Parts 3 and 4 address the minimum requirements for APIs and SPIs, covering aspects such as capital adequacy, safeguarding of client funds, audits, and record-keeping.

 - PSRs Parts 6-8: detail the information provision standards to customers, charge structures, transaction authorisation processes including strong customer authentication, and guidelines for accessing payment systems and bank accounts.